External DFWs – Bilateral Between Québec and Other Governments

-Graduate and Postdoctoral Studies awards Differential Fee Waivers to international Doctoral students, and exceptionally to international Research Master’s students for each academic year.
-International students who are given a DFW are exempt from the international tuition supplement.
-The approximate value per term is $5,750 in a Ph.D and $6,500 in a Master's program.
+Graduate and Postdoctoral Studies allocates DFWs to McGill University faculties for international Doctoral students, and exceptionally to international research Master’s students for each academic year.
+International students who are allocated a DFW, by their respective faculties, are exempt from the international tuition supplement.

 DFWs are restricted to international graduate students at McGill whose visa status requires them to pay full international tuition fees.
 Recipients must be: